awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_usage.md

 ## Wide Tables<a name="r_CREATE_TABLE_usage-wide-tables"></a>

 You might be able to create a very wide table but be unable to perform query processing, such as INSERT or SELECT statements, on the table\.
 The maximum width of a table with fixed width columns, such as CHAR, is 64KB \- 1 \(or 65535 bytes\)\.
-If at table includes VARCHAR columns, the table can have a larger declared width without returning an error because VARCHARS columns do not contribute their full declared width to the calculated query\-processing limit\.
+If a table includes VARCHAR columns, the table can have a larger declared width without returning an error because VARCHARS columns do not contribute their full declared width to the calculated query\-processing limit\.
 The effective query\-processing limit with VARCHAR columns will vary based on a number of factors\.

-If a table is too wide for inserting or selecting, you will receive the following error\.
+If a table is too wide for inserting or selecting, you receive the following error\.

 ```
 ERROR:  8001